Magnus Carlsen IQ, Style & Replay Guide

 - Carlsen’s World Championship record & stats

-🧒 Early Life & Prodigy Years
+🧒 Early Life and Prodigy Years

 - Magnus Carlsen’s childhood & first tournaments